WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_examples.md

 ### **Known issues and dependencies:**

-* Test and Data generation, and packaging of such data, might take considerable reference.
+* Test and Data generation, and packaging of such data, might take considerable effort.
 This will be handled when tools and processes are in place.